karthiknandigama/fake-news-detection/README.md

-# fake-news-detection
 Fake news detection project utilizing Python, Pandas, and machine learning techniques for text classification and natural language processing.
+This pipeline demonstrates a complete workflow, starting from basic data ingestion and text preprocessing, up through the implementation of a fine-tuned Large Language Model (LLM).